ChaseAustin/CoronaTracker/README.md

 ![Tableau Project](http://recordit.co/EjVb6fLw6u.gif)

-This Project pulls daily Cornoavirus data from this api and uploads it to a google sheets file.
+This Project pulls daily Cornoavirus data from [this api](https://github.com/ExpDev07/coronavirus-tracker-api) and uploads it to a google sheets file.
 From the google sheets file, I use the data for multiple Tableau Visulizations.
-You can see my tableau project here.
+You can see my Tableau project [here](https://public.tableau.com/profile/chase.austin#!/vizhome/CoronavirusCOVID-19USCases/USMap).
 I call my python function every day from an EC2 instance using cloud watch triggers.

 ## Getting Started